dvarilek/laravel-snap/README.md

 > This package is currently in early stages of active development and should not be used in production environments.

 ## Overview
-This Laravel package allows you to capture, persist and track Eloquent models and their related attributes over time.
+Laravel Snap is a robust and easily configurable package for versioning your application's Eloquent Models by capturing their full context in a Snapshot - this even includes attributes from related Models.

-This is achieved using Snapshots.
-A snapshot is essentially a copied version of a model's state (its attributes), that is stored within a dedicated separate snapshot table.
-For more information see the **Internal Implementation** section.
+Model versions are stored in Snapshots.
+A Snapshot is a copied state of a Model - state meaning its attributes alongside important metadata like their casts.
+Obviously, since the attributes are copied, no synchronization is done on updates, meaning the state gets truly persisted.

-Any model attributes can be captured.
-What attributes get and don't get captured in the Snapshot is **fully configurable** by the developer.
+A Snapshot can not only store Model attributes from a single Model, but Laravel Snap even handles storing of related Model attributes relative to the origin Model.
+Related attributes are stored directly in the Snapshot - no 'related' Snapshot gets created and linked to.
+This means that the full context of a record gets captured and persisted in a single Snapshot.

-A standout feature of this package is its ability to also capture specific attributes from related models.
-Rather than simply storing a foreign key reference, snapshots preserve the actual attribute values of related models inside of them, ensuring that the full context of a record can be captured and persisted, making it particularly useful with storing sensitive records that need to comply with legislative/regulatory requirements and auditing purposes where an accurate historical representation is essential.
+(useful for legislative requirements and auditing purposes)

 ***
 ## Installation